mbifk2/ubus-openvpn-module/README.md

 Provided ubus methods:
 ```
-'openvpn'
-"servers":{} # lists all instances on the current device

 'openvpn.<server_name>'
 "clients":{} # lists all clients on the given server along with their addresses, RX/TX bytes and uptime.
 "disconnect":{"name":"String"} # kills the provided client